PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we propose controllable empathetic reasoning, a novel paradigm that integrates natural language reasoning with structured psychological processes.
-To support this capability, we construct and manually annotate a fine-grained dataset, enabling RL via a unified process-outcome reward model.
-To further enhance response diversity, we introduce personality-based conversation rewriting and a redundancy-aware reward reweighting strategy.
-Experimental results highlight the strength of our proposed framework.
+We propose structured empathetic reasoning, a framework that integrates natural language reasoning with psychologically grounded emotional support processes.
+To realize it, we build a fine-grained manually annotated dataset and a unified RL reward model that jointly evaluates reasoning quality and response effectiveness.
+We further enhance diversity and robustness via personality-based conversation rewriting and redundancy-aware reward reweighting.
+Automatic and human evaluations show consistent, strong performance validating the framework’s effectiveness for emotionally supportive multimodal dialogue.